My app design workflow

 I often have only one Photoshop document per size and orientation.
 A portrait only iPhone app would be contained within one PSD that has app states separated using groups.
 I don’t use or like layer comps, because I find them incredibly fragile (Photoshop CC 2014 did solve many of my complaints about layer comps though).
 Using groups means duplicating many items, but I find that more workable than all the alternatives.
 If there’s stuff you really want to keep in sync across many groups, layer tags might be a good method.
 It’s a fun idea, but I don’t use them very often.

 My export documents are flat sheets, with each asset set up as a separate slice.
 This lets me clearly see and edit export boundaries, as well as set filenames using slice names.
-Being laid out flat means working in an environment where transparency is obvious and vector points can be marquee selected without fear of selecting something on another layer (free beer for anyone at Adobe who can sneak in an option to limit editing to one layer).
+Being laid out flat means working in an environment where transparency is obvious and vector points can be marquee selected without fear of selecting something on another layer.

 QuickLook in the Finder can be used to visually locate an asset without opening a PSD, even on computers where Photoshop isn’t installed.
 This is so handy when coming back to an old project.
 Repeated for impact: Using only the Finder, you can locate any asset in a big project within seconds, then open it in Photoshop to reveal the filename, edit and re-export.

 Because slice sheet documents only contain a single copy of elements you need in the actual app, they’re small and fast to work with.
 Really, really fast.